-Find out a about Conan Doyle, Sherlock Holmes and Richard Lancelyn Green’s wonderful Collection.
+Find out a about Conan Doyle, Sherlock Holmes and Richard Lancelyn Green’s wonderful Collection of papers, books and memorabilia.

 Sherlock Holmes and Doctor Watson are two of the most famous fictional characters in the history of literature.
 Their creator, Sir Arthur Conan Doyle, is esteemed around the world for bringing to life the greatest of all detectives.
 Less well-known are the many other dimensions of Conan Doyle’s life: physician, sportsman, political pamphleteer, and Spiritualist campaigner, Conan Doyle had associations with many of the leading figures of the Victorian and Edwardian eras.